-Additionally, lease payments for a car are always included in your debt-to-income ratio no matter how many payments are remaining because you usually renew the lease or buy a new car.
+Additionally, lease payments for a car are always included in your debt-to-income ratio no matter how many payments are remaining because you usually renew or take out a new lease or buy a new car.

 If someone else has paid the debt payments for at least twelve months.

 If you can document that another person has made the monthly payments on a loan for at least a year, you can exclude that payment from your debt-to-income ratio.
 For example, if your parents have paid your students loans for the past twelve months, those payments are not included when you apply.

 For conventional mortgages, this guideline applies to all of the installment and revolving loan examples listed above, regardless of if the individual who has made the payments is listed as a borrower.
 The individual, however, cannot be an “interested party” such as a realtor or the property seller if you are buying a home.

 For FHA mortgages, the person who makes the payments must be listed as a borrower on the loan or an account holder.
 So even if someone has paid a loan on your behalf for over a year, if you are the only borrower listed on the loan, the monthly payments are included in your application for an FHA loan.